Mattlister/envirosea/README.md

 5. Get through to me.
 This site should help me see what we're doing to our planet.
 How can I change it and if I have to see something which may cause me discomfort, it is all part of the project.

+### Project Goals

+* Envirosea has been designed for the soul purpose of changing the planet.
+As a life support to Earth, we must protect our oceans.
+97% of the worlds water is held by the ocean and provides us with so much.
+It regulates our climate, absorbs CO2 and provides us with sustainable resources.
+My goal is for this to become a mainstream site and help change the planet.

 * For me as a developer.
 Creating this site has: